unlockAuthentication

 Secure your API Key

 After generation, your API key will be displayed once.
-Copy the key immediately and store it securely, as the complete key will not be displayed again for security purposes.
+Copy it immediately and store it securely - the complete key will not be displayed again.

 Using Your API Key

-Include your API key in the Authorization header of every API request using the Bearer token format:
+Include your API key in the x-api-key header of every request:

 Example Request